 - It contains five active hydrogen atoms in its structure.
 Therefore, the riboflavin molecule has four hydroxyl groups with four active hydrogen atoms and one NH-group with one active hydrogen atom.

-- The side chin of riboflavin is a tetrahydroxy derivative.
+- The side chain of riboflavin is a tetrahydroxy derivative.
 Oxidation with lead tetraacetate produces formaldehyde.
 It suggests that the sidechain contains a terminal CH2OH group.

-- The side chin contains three chiral centers.
+- The side chain contains three chiral centers.
 So there are eight optically active forms possible.
-Russian-born Swiss chemist Paul Karrer in 1935 shows that the configuration of riboflavin is that of D(-) ribose.
+Russian-born Swiss chemist Paul Karrer in 1935 showed that the configuration of riboflavin is that of D(−) ribose.

 Sources of riboflavin

-- Beef, beef liver, chicken liver, salmon, turkey, pork, chicken eggs are the main animal sources of riboflavin.
+- Beef, beef liver, chicken liver, salmon, turkey, pork, chicken, and eggs are the main animal sources of riboflavin.

 - Mushrooms, nuts, parsley, pumpkins, rosehips, sage, sweet potatoes, and cruciferous vegetables such as broccoli, brussels sprouts, spinach, dandelion greens, and watercress are the main sources of vitamin B2.
 Whole-grain bread, enriched bread, and wheat bran also contain a huge amount of vitamin B2.

-- Dairy products such as cow’s milk, cheese, yogurt contain a huge amount of riboflavin.
+- Dairy products such as cow’s milk, cheese, and yogurt contain a huge amount of riboflavin.

 Functions of riboflavin

 It helps to convert carbohydrates into adenosine triphosphate (ATP).
 The ATP produces by this process provides energy as the body requires.
-ATP also plays a vital role in storing muscles energy.
+ATP also plays a vital role in storing muscle energy.

 Deficiency of riboflavin